kaby76/lsp-types/README.md

 the server must respond with a [InitializeResult](https://github.com/kaby76/AntlrVSIX/blob/b5d14e579247e05578065e4ad87f6dd97c63a6cd/Server/LanguageServerTarget.cs#L234), which contains a [ServerCapabilities](https://github.com/kaby76/AntlrVSIX/blob/b5d14e579247e05578065e4ad87f6dd97c63a6cd/Server/LanguageServerTarget.cs#L153) for all the options that the server supports.
-The `capabilities` field is mandatory as stated in the spec, so it is [marked thus](https://github.com/kaby76/lsp-types/blob/92432dad9f0ba6f21b71d2f75c5d4f12a08d33dd/Protocol/InitializeResult.cs#L15), named with a lowercase name, so it is [labeled thus](https://github.com/kaby76/lsp-types/blob/92432dad9f0ba6f21b71d2f75c5d4f12a08d33dd/Protocol/InitializeResult.cs#L14).
+The `capabilities` field is mandatory as stated in the spec, [attributed so](https://github.com/kaby76/lsp-types/blob/92432dad9f0ba6f21b71d2f75c5d4f12a08d33dd/Protocol/InitializeResult.cs#L15), named with a lowercase name and [attributed with the correct name](https://github.com/kaby76/lsp-types/blob/92432dad9f0ba6f21b71d2f75c5d4f12a08d33dd/Protocol/InitializeResult.cs#L14).

 The reason I wrote this is because
 I found that Microsoft's library is geared too closely to the LSP client for Visual Studio 2019.
-It is missing major pieces and I can't use that library in a server to work with other clients, such as Visual Studio Code, if one wants to implement newer features of the protocol, such as semantic highlighting.
+It is missing major pieces and can't be used in a server that will with other clients, such as Visual Studio Code, if one wants to implement newer features of the protocol, such as semantic highlighting.